 Both the major and the minor place a limit on the total number of elective credit hours that can be satisfied using special courses.
-"Special courses" include not only transfer credits and study-abroad, but also cognates, experiential practice, and independent study.
+"Special courses" include not only transfer credits, non-U-M study abroad courses, but also cognates, experiential practice, and independent study.
 (Note that cognates may be used only for the major, not for the minor.)

 For the major, the limit is 12 credits, and for the minor, it is 6 credits.
-That limit applies to special courses as a whole, not just to transfer credits and study-abroad.
+That limit applies to special courses as a whole, not just to transfer credits and non U-M study-abroad credits.

 There are a few hard constraints on approval:

 The course must represent work at the 300 level or higher.
 In unusual cases, the department may decide that a course that initially transferred in at a lower level represents 300-level work, and may have the course level adjusted.